google/turbinia/README.md

 # Turbinia

 ## Summary
 Turbinia is an open-source framework for deploying, managing, and running forensic workloads on cloud platforms.
+It is intended to automate running of common forensic processing tools (i.e. Plaso, TSK, strings, etc) to help with processing evidence in the Cloud, scaling the processing of large amounts of evidence, and decreasing response time by parallelizing processing where possible.

 ## How it works
 Turbinia is composed of different components for the client, server and the workers.
 These components can be run on local physical machines or in the Cloud.
 The Turbinia client makes requests to process evidence to the Turbinia server.
 The Turbinia server creates logical jobs from these incoming user requests, which creates and schedules forensic processing tasks to be run by the workers.
 The evidence to be processed will be split up by the jobs when possible, and many tasks can be created in order to process the evidence in parallel.
 One or more workers run continuously to process tasks from the server.
 Any new evidence created or discovered by the tasks will be fed back into Turbinia for further processing.